grafana/explore-logs/docs/sources/patterns/_index.md

 # Log patterns

 Log patterns allow you to work with groups of similar log lines.
+You can hide them if they're noise, or focus in on them if they're useful.

-They are automatically extracted when your logs are ingested.
+Patterns are automatically extracted when your logs are ingested.

 The Explore Logs app shows you the patterns alongside their log volumes.
 From this view, you can investigate spikes and drill down to view the logs.

+Patterns are ephemeral and can change over time as your logging evolves.

 ## More use cases